Needlestick injuries are caused when needles or other sharp objects accidentally puncture the skin.

 If you work with sharp objects, then your employer has a legal duty to make sure the correct training and safety procedures are in place to avoid you from being hurt.
 If they haven’t followed safety regulations and you’ve suffered from a needlestick injury as a result, then we may be able to help you make a claim.

-To find out whether you could claim, or for free advice, you can get in touch with us on 0800 234 6438.
+To find out whether you could claim, or for free advice, you can get in touch with a trained legal adviser on 0800 234 6438.

 Although they’re usually associated with medical staff, anyone can suffer from a needlestick injury – this is because any of us can be cut or pinpricked by an unclean needle.